MidAmerica Industrial Park: Tenants

 In 2007, MAIP saw Google construct its second-largest Google Data Center in the world.
-On August 13, 2025, Google announced an additional $9 billion investment over the next two years, spread between the existing data center and a brand-new facility in Stillwater.
+On August 13, 2025, Google announced an additional $9 billion investment over the next two years, spread among the existing data center and brand-new facilities in Stillwater and elsewhere in Oklahoma.

 Urgent Care of Green Country (UCGC) opened their Pryor/MidAmerica clinic at MAIP on January 19, 2009.
 Independently owned, UCGC was founded in 2002 by Dr. Stephen R. Kovacs and Dr. S. Addison Beeson.
 The 4400 sqft facility includes a reception area, doctor's office, eight exam/treatment rooms, EMR (Electronic Medical Records), in-house x-ray, orthopedics and lab services.
 The clinic will treat employees from MAIP industries and area businesses that require occupational health services such as: in-depth diagnostic and treatment for most occupational injuries; drug testing; employee physicals; and, sports physicals.
 Additionally, UCGC offers “walk-in treatment” with no appointment necessary for the general public from throughout Mayes County.

 Tulsa Life Flight, a helicopter ambulance service formerly based solely at Saint Francis Hospital in Tulsa, will open a second base of operations at MAIP's airport.
 Tulsa Life Flight was established in 1979.
 It was the thirteenth helicopter air ambulance to be established in the US and the first in Oklahoma.
 To date, Tulsa Life Flight has completed more than 42,200 accident free flights.
 The aircraft are owned and operated by Air Methods Corporation, the largest air ambulance corporation in the world.
 The firm contracts with Saint Francis Hospital to provide aircraft, pilots and mechanics.

 In February 2020, MAIP opened The Center of Excellence in the refurbished space of the former OSU Institute of Technology Training Center, which closed in December 2018.
 The 25000 sqft Center is consortium-based and dedicated to technology, training and career opportunities.